KalaitzakisNikolaos/BiomedicalSignals/README.md

 ---

 ## Overview
-This project provides a complete pipeline for the analysis of dynamic contrast-enhanced magnetic resonance imaging (DCE-MRI) data from the MAMA-MIA public dataset.
+This project provides a unified pipeline for the analysis of dynamic contrast-enhanced magnetic resonance imaging (DCE-MRI) data from the MAMA-MIA public dataset.
 The workflow includes:

 1. **Biomarker Extraction** from DCE-MRI sequences with contrast agent.
 2. **Pseudo-color Map Generation** based on biomarker characteristics.
 3. **Signal Harmonization** using the ComBat technique for multicenter data.
+4. **Comprehensive Visualization** of kinetic curves and harmonization effects.

 ---